ubiquity/ubiquibot/README.md

 UbiquityBot is built using the [probot](https://probot.github.io/) framework so in fact the bot is a github app.
 But thanks to the [probot/adapter-github-actions](https://github.com/probot/adapter-github-actions) you can also use the bot as a github action.

-UbiquityBot it's also available as a [Github app](https://github.com/marketplace/ubiquibot) on the Githut Marketplace.
+[UbiquityBot](https://github.com/marketplace/ubiquibot) it's also available ready to install on the Githut Marketplace.

 When using as a github app the flow is the following: